angular/angular/aio/content/guide/architecture-modules.md

 # Introduction to modules

-Angular apps are modular and Angular has its own modularity system called *NgModules*.
+Angular applications are modular and Angular has its own modularity system called *NgModules*.
 NgModules are containers for a cohesive block of code dedicated to an application domain, a workflow, or a closely related set of capabilities.
 They can contain components, service providers, and other code files whose scope is defined by the containing NgModule.
 They can import functionality that is exported from other NgModules, and export selected functionality for use by other NgModules.

-Every Angular app has at least one NgModule class, [the *root module*](guide/bootstrapping), which is conventionally named `AppModule` and resides in a file named `app.module.ts`.
-You launch your app by *bootstrapping* the root NgModule.
+Every Angular application has at least one NgModule class, [the *root module*](guide/bootstrapping), which is conventionally named `AppModule` and resides in a file named `app.module.ts`.
+You launch your application by *bootstrapping* the root NgModule.

-While a small application might have only one NgModule, most apps have many more *feature modules*.
-The *root* NgModule for an app is so named because it can include child NgModules in a hierarchy of any depth.
+While a small application might have only one NgModule, most applications have many more *feature modules*.
+The *root* NgModule for an application is so named because it can include child NgModules in a hierarchy of any depth.

 ## NgModule metadata